 Flare Audio Flares Pro

-Both use a cable dongle system and here I really like the concept on paper of the balanced Bluetooth used by Flare Audio on the Flares Pro.
-It is not as sturdy as the cannister system of the Xelento and very plasticky but on the flip side, a lighter dongle and more accessible.
+Both use a cable dongle system and here I like the concept on paper of the balanced Bluetooth used by Flare Audio on the Flares Pro.
+It is not as sturdy as the canister system of the Xelento and is very plasticky but on the flip side, a lighter dongle and more accessible.